Trying to build a home gym without breaking the bank, plus save space?

 When Should I Increase My Kettlebell Weight?

-You should increase the wright of your kettlebell when you’re able to perform a set of multiple consecutive kettlebell movements smoothly, confidently, and with ease, without finding them challenging anymore.
+You should increase your kettlebell weight when you’re able to perform a set of multiple consecutive kettlebell movements smoothly, confidently, and with ease without finding them challenging anymore.

 How Do You Adjust Weight on Your Adjustable Kettlebell?

-Some adjustable kettlebells have a removable pin, and some models have clamps or any other methods to adjust the weight.
+You can adjust the weight of your adjustable kettlebell depending on its model.
+Some adjustable kettlebells have a removable pin, and some models have clamps or other methods to adjust the weight.

 Are Adjustable Kettlebells Bigger Than Standard Kettlebells?

-Yes, adjustable kettlebells may often be slightly bigger than standard kettlebells of the same weight because adjustable kettlebells have an outer shell in which you put all the removable weights.
+Yes, adjustable kettlebells are bigger than standard kettlebells of the same weight because adjustable kettlebells have an outer shell in which you put all the removable weights.

 Our #1 Recommendation